 Homelessness and end of life care

 People who are homeless often face severe health problems and early deaths – on average 30 years younger than people who are housed.
 Deaths are often not predicted, not planned for, and perceived as unexpected and unanticipated.
 As a result they are often crisis led and occur in hospital.
 Advance planning and the involvement of palliative care services is rare.

-Pathway, in collaboration with St Mungo’s, Marie Curie, University College London and Coordinate My Care carried out research to explore the challenges for people who are homeless with deteriorating health.
+Pathway, in collaboration with St Mungo’s, Marie Curie, University College London and Coordinate My Care published research to explore the challenges for people who are homeless with deteriorating health.
 The research was led by

 - Dr Caroline Shulman, a homelessness GP and researcher